urbanbigdatacentre/os_epc_ppd_linkage/README.md

 rm(link2)

 ```
-Example of two cleaning rules (clean 1 and 2) in the R code:
+Example of one cleaning rules (clean 1) in the R code:

 ```
 ####################clean 1 keep the residential UPRN####################